 Fundraising is an important aspect of SODA.
 Money raised is used to promote awareness for organ and tissue donation and to assist those who are awaiting or who have had a transplant.

-Jazz in the Village is a fundraising venture begun by S.O.D.A. in 2004.
-Dubbed “the little festival that grew”, the original Jazz Festival has grown to include Blues.
+Jazz in the Village was a fundraising venture begun by S.O.D.A. in 2004.
+Dubbed “the little festival that grew”, the original Jazz Festival had grown to include Blues.

-Jazz in the Village is a two-day event held the third weekend in September.
+Jazz in the Village was a two-day event held the third weekend in September.
 We began our venture in Mitton Village, but as the Jazz Festival grew we realized we needed a bigger venue.
-We have now relocated to McGibbon Park on Lochiel Street.
-The new location provides an inviting green space with lots of parking in the area.
+For several years the festival had been relocated to McGibbon Park on Lochiel Street.
+The new location provided an inviting green space with lots of parking in the area.

-Come and enjoy a fall festival full of scarecrows and corn stalks, crafts and artisans, hot food and cold drinks, all while the sounds of cool jazz and blues music float over the open-air venue.
-Between bands, stroll around the park, visit one of the many food vendors for a bite to eat or, if you prefer, just sit back, relax, and enjoy a beautiful autumn day in our Beer Garden.
+Folks were able to come enjoy a fall festival full of scarecrows and corn stalks, crafts and artisans, hot food and cold drinks, all while the sounds of cool jazz and blues music floated over the open-air venue.
+Between bands, attendees were able to stroll around the park, visit one of the many food vendors for a bite to eat.

 The first SODA Golf Tournament was held in 1994.
 Each year it is held at the St. Clair Parkway Golf Course in Mooretown on the 3rd Friday in June.
 This annual tournament has raised over $100,000 in that time.
 We have had on average 160 golfers on 40 teams.
 Over 50 volunteers come out to help us every year.
 Businesses sponsor 18 signs, and about 150 others have donated to the prize table every year.
 St. Clair Parkway Golf Course has been a very good partner for this event and gives us an excellent rate that helps our fundraising.